-Purpose - The Reserve for Economic Uncertainty will only be used during recessions or periods of economic distress as measured by periods of time when the local unemployment rate exceeds 8% and or the rate of inflation exceeds the growth in property tax revenue.
+The funds are separate monies used only for the purposes stated above.
+The funds are used only to support the operating budget during recessions or periods of economic distress as measured by periods of time when the local unemployment rate exceeds 8% and/or the rate of inflation exceeds the growth in property tax revenue.
+The target funding level of the strategic reserve is an amount equivalent to 1.5% of general fund operating revenues.